 Outings in daily schedule for kids

 I really love some outdoor activity and I add it to my daily routine for kids.
-I’ve chosen different places for my child to experience in different days of a week.
+I’ve chosen different places for my child to experience on different days of the week.

 Monday: Grocery store

 Tuesday: Go to the park or long walk